programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 However, there are cases where one's network data is not in a form that can be easily loaded into the database.
 In this case, the solution is to use **Cypher**.
-Cypher is a specialized query language designed to load and manipulate data in the Neo4j database.
+Cypher is a specialized query language that is designed to load and manipulate data in the Neo4j database.

 In the sections that follow, we will explore both data input methods.